mono/Embeddinator-4000/docs/releases/Embeddinator-4000_0.2.md

 # Embeddinator-4000 0.2

 This is the second public release of Embeddinator-4000.
-It supports the Objective-C language on both macOS, iOS, and tvOS.
+It supports the Objective-C language on macOS, iOS, and tvOS.
 More languages and platforms will be added in future releases.

 Requirements
 ============